txj-xyz/rs3-ability-tracker/README.md

  npm electron-forge start
  ```

-Releases will be built and posted under the [Releases Page](https://github.com/txj-xyz/rs3-ability-tracker/releases/latest) using GitHub Workflows soon™️.
+Releases will be built and posted under the [Releases Page](https://github.com/txj-xyz/rs3-ability-tracker/releases/latest) using GitHub Actions.

 We use [Electron Forge](https://www.electronforge.io/) for building into Installers and Zip files with a pre-compiled `asar` given to compress the data for maximum deployability, you can disable this inside of the `packagerConfig: {}` object inside of `package.json`